2YC to 4YC Bridging Programs

 Barnard College - Hughes Science Pipeline Project (HSPP) funds summer classes in chemistry and math for students enrolled in Barnard's Higher Education Opportunity Program (HEOP).
 The HEOP program is for economically disadvantaged students from New York State who show academic promise.
 Prior to their first year at Barnard, HEOP students are required to take a 5-week intensive academic program, which includes math, science, literary analysis, writing, research, and computer use.
 The HSPP program helps fund these chemistry and math courses.

 Carleton College - Carleton Summer Science Fellowships The goal of the Science Fellows program is to encourage underrepresented students to pursue scientific research early in their careers.
 Students receive funding for a summer stipend, research supplies, and travel to conferences for at least 2 summers.
 They may conduct their research either at Carleton or at another institution.
 In addition, fellows participate in group meetings and activities before, during, and after the research experience and enroll in the 1 credit Science Fellows Research Colloquium both in the spring before and the fall following their research experience.

-Cornell University College of Engineering - LSAMP Undergraduate Summer Research Program is a summer research opportunity for students interested in gaining a deeper understanding in an engineering-related field.
-Students have the opportunity to conduct and present research over a 10-week period under the auspices of a faculty mentor.
+Cornell University College of Engineering - LSAMP Undergraduate Summer Research Program is a summer research opportunity for students to gain a deeper understanding of engineering-related field.
+Students conduct and present research over a 10-week period under the auspices of a faculty mentor.

 Haverford College - Haverford Summer Science Institute (HSSI) Coursework is the primary focus of this 5-week program, which is intended to introduce students to the rigors of college-level science courses in a safe and supportive environment.
 Their summer experience leads into long-term mentoring with faculty.
 Bi-weekly lunch-time presentations about campus resources and weekend recreational field trips round out the summer program.